Machine-Learning-Tokyo/MLT_starterkit/README.md

 ## Overview
 **Mission: Democratizing Machine Learning.**

 MLT is a non-profit group of Machine Learning Engineers and Researchers and a community of 2000 people in Tokyo, Japan.
 Our mission is to create, grow and sustain an inclusive, collaborative and engineering focused environment.
-We facilitate opportunities to study, teach and build Artificial Intelligence projects, including Machine Learning, Deep Learning, Data Science and Robotics.
+We facilitate opportunities to study, teach and build Artificial Intelligence projects, including Machine Learning, Deep Learning and Data Science.

 ## How to join MLT
 **MLT Community Members:** Anyone can become part of the Machine Learning Tokyo community by joining one of our online platforms: